 #2 Diversification of opportunities

 Getting products or services on the market is expensive.
-Large corporations have many employees but often cannot afford to run smaller projects due to organizational constraints.
+Large corporations have many employees but often cannot afford to run smaller projects due to organisational constraints.
 By partnering with multiple start-ups, corporations can simultaneously test several similar products or services.
 Based on market feedback, they can then choose the best performing ones to offer through the parent company.
 Timeframes and risk of failure are both reduced.

 #3 Testing new and innovative business models

-Large organizations often have conservative business and pricing models.
+Large organisations often have conservative business and pricing models.
 They won’t readily risk experimenting with exotic solutions.
 This offers start-ups a great opportunity rob big corporations of their markets – often seemingly overnight.
 Corporations lost in a world of red tape, short-term profits and quarterly reports are easy prey to the start-ups that constantly test and adjust their business models to build a strong and direct connection with customers.